 The first time you turn on your computer, it automatically selects common settings for your monitor.
-If you purchased a monitor that supports Data Display Channel (DDC), the computer automatically selects the correct horizontal frequency and the best refresh rate your monitor can support.
-The horizontal frequency sets the computer's video output frequency to match the monitor's frequency.
-This setting cannot be changed.
+If you purchased a monitor that supports Display Data Channel (DDC), the computer automatically selects the best refresh rate your monitor can support.
 The refresh rate determines how quickly the screen image is drawn on the screen.
 This setting can be changed.